Tens of thousands of mourners pay respects to former Pope Benedict XVI

 Mourners pay respects as Pope Benedict XVI lies in state in St Peter’s Basilica

-Tens of thousands of people have visited St. Peter’s Basilica to pay their respects to former Pope Benedict XVI.

-His body was laying in state without any papal garments or effects ahead of his funeral this week.
+Tens of thousands of people have visited St. Peter’s Basilica to pay their respects to the former Pope Benedict XVI.
+His body is lying in state, without any papal garments or effects, ahead of his funeral this week.

-Benedict, a hero to conservative Catholics who yearned for a return to a more traditional Church, died on Saturday at the age of 95 in the secluded Vatican monastery where he had lived since 2013, when he became the first pope in 600 years to resign from the position.
+The former Pope, a hero to conservative Catholics who yearned for a return to a more traditional Church, died on Saturday at the age of 95 in the secluded Vatican monastery where he had lived since 2013 when he became the first pope in 600 years to resign from the position.

-Security was tight, with visitors going through several check points before entering the basilica.
-Many stopped to pray after viewing the body or stayed to attend Mass in side chapels.
+Security was tight, with visitors going through several checkpoints before entering the basilica.
+Many stopped to pray after viewing the body, or stayed to attend mass in a side chapel.

-Vatican police said that in the first five hours, 40,000 people had filed past to view his body.
+Vatican police said that in the first five hours, 40,000 people had filed past to view the former Pope’s body.

-Filippo Tuccio, 35, said he came from Venice on an overnight train to view Benedict's body.
-"I wanted to pay homage to Benedict because he had a key role in my life and my education," Mr Tuccio said.
+Filippo Tuccio, 35, said he had come from Venice on an overnight train to view the former Pope’s body.
+“I wanted to pay homage to Benedict because he had a key role in my life and my education,” Mr Tuccio said.

-Veronica Siegal, 16, a Catholic high school student from Baton Rouge, Louisiana, told Reuters after viewing the body “I feel like he was a grandfather to us.”
+Veronica Siegal, 16, a Catholic high-school student from Baton Rouge, Louisiana, told Reuters after viewing the body: “I feel like he was a grandfather to us.”

-Siegal, who was visting Rome for a programme of religious study, said she had read one of Benedict’s books on Jesus for one of her courses.
+Ms Siegal, who was visting Rome for a programme of religious study, said she had read one of Benedict’s books on Jesus for one of her courses.

 “I know that he is in a better place because he was a holy man and he led so well,” said her classmate, Molly Foley, also 16, from Atlanta, Georgia.
 A third girl in the group wore an American flag on her back.